 If you really, really need the live music, Coachella streams on YouTube.
 That's right, you don't even have to physically be there and you have the best seat in the house.
 And that seat is inside an air-conditioned living room.
 Speaking of…

 Coachella is hot.
 It's in April in the middle of the desert, and it is effing hot.
 You don't know sweat until you wake up after a mid-afternoon nap in a tent that is equivalent to a 400 degree oven.
 So when we have Nochella, we crank the air conditioning or open all our windows to let the cool breeze waft over us.
 And if it's still cold in your area of the country, then just be thankful you don't have to decide between wearing underwear that will be stuck to your butt with sweat or not wearing underwear at all.

 Talking to other people?
 Gross.
-Bring on the fictional worlds of Hyrule and Aperture Laboratories and leave us to play video games in peace.
+Bring on the fictional worlds of Hyrule and whatever else the cool kids are playing these days and leave us to play video games in peace.
 Who needs live music from obscure indie bands when you can actually save the world?!
 Invite your friends over and have a big ol' Mario Kart party!